tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ![https://lastminuteengineers.com/seven-segment-arduino-tutorial/](Images/7-Segment-Display-Number-Formation-Segment-Contol.png)

-Figure used from webpage: [How Seven Segment Display Works & Interface it with Arduino](https://lastminuteengineers.com/seven-segment-arduino-tutorial/).
+> The image above was used from a website: [How Seven Segment Display Works & Interface it with Arduino](https://lastminuteengineers.com/seven-segment-arduino-tutorial/).
+>

 ## Part 1: Synchronize repositories and create a new folder